RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Channel State Adaptability Via Meta-learning

-The proposed AM-RELDEC scheme, which to the best of our knowledge has not been published in the open literature, is favorable for a wireless communications setting due to its agility: the global policy for CN scheduling can be quickly adapted online to any local policy corresponding to a particular SNR (during the decoding phase).
-On the other hand, in case of M-RELDEC the meta-knowledge gained during the learning phase is not sufficient for online adaptation as the global policy is fixed and does not iteratively update with the local policies.
-The AM-RELDEC scheme is shown in Algorithm \ref{alg:mrl1_ldpc}.
-It takes $\mathscr{L}$, $\mathscr{L}_k$ and $\mathbf{H}$ as inputs, and outputs an optimized global policy, $\hat{\pi}(s_{a_i}^{(I)})$, which is used as a starting point for optimizing the $k$-th local policy during online adaptation.
+This subsection introduces the AM-RELDEC scheme as shown in Algorithm \ref{alg:mrl1_ldpc}.
+This novel meta-learning scheme, which has not been published in the open literature to our knowledge, is well suited for wireless communications scenarios with varying channel conditions due to its agility.
+The global policy for CN scheduling can rapidly adapt online to any local policy corresponding to a particular SNR during the decoding phase.
+The scheme takes $\mathscr{L}$, $\mathscr{L}_k$, and $\mathbf{H}$ as inputs and outputs an optimized global policy, which serves as a starting point for optimizing the $k$-th local policy during online adaptation, $k\in[[K]]$.}

+{Initially, the $K$ local learning stages of AM-RELDEC are completed in Steps 4-31.
+In Step 5, the agent initializes a local CN scheduling policy $\pi_k(s_a^{(\ell)})$ using a global CN scheduling policy $\pi(s_a^{(\ell)})$ at the beginning of the $k$-th adaptation phase.
+Between Steps 6-28, the agent then optimizes this policy by minimizing the sum of squared TD errors for batch $\mathcal{B}_k$ of MDPs, taking actions according to an $\epsilon$-greedy policy in Step 10}:

+{where $f(s_a^{(\ell)}) =\pi_k(s_a^{(\ell)})$.
+For global policy optimization, the agent {invokes Algorithm \ref{alg:mrl1_ldpc2} in Step 32.
+In Step 1 of this algorithm, the agent initializes $\pi(s_a^{(\ell)})$ using the learned local policies and optimizes it by minimizing the squared TD error for the global batch $\mathcal{B}$ in Steps 2-13.
+This procedure is repeated in every meta-learning iteration {starting in Step 2 of Algorithm \ref{alg:mrl1_ldpc}}.
+Upon completion of learning, an optimized version of the global policy $\hat{\pi}(s_{a_i}^{(I)})$ and an optimized version of the $k$-th local policy $\hat{\pi}_k(s_{a_i}^{(I)})$, are obtained.}}

 {\linespread{1}\selectfont

 }

 {\linespread{0.99}\selectfont